Shopify/react-native-skia/docs/docs/text/paragraph.md

 React Native Skia offers an API to perform text layouts.
 Behind the scene, this API is the Skia Paragraph API.

-The first step to create a paragraph, is to specify the set of fonts you would like to use.
-You can use custom fonts or system fonts, [see Fonts management](/docs/text/fonts).

 ## Hello World

 In the example below, we create a simple paragraph based on custom fonts.

 ```tsx twoslash
 import { useMemo } from "react";